On the Equivalence of Zero-Sum Games and Conic Programs: Applications and Examples

-Its corresponding adjoint $\mathcal{H}^*:\mathcal{S}^{k}\rightarrow\mathbb{R}^{2k-1}$ is defined by adding all terms along each antidiagonal of a matrix: The strategy sets of player $I$ (player $II$ resp.) are all $(m+1)$ ($n+1$ resp.) vectors of valid moments for some probability measure in the closed interval $[-1,1]$.
-By invoking classical results of moment spaces (see Parrilo \cite{parrilo2006polynomial} for a more precise analysis, as well as the references within), it can be shown that these sets take the following equivalent form: Here $\alpha$ ($\beta$ resp.) is the $m+1$ ($n+1$ resp.) vector whose first entry is equal to one and all other entries are equal to zero, and
+The strategy set of player $I$ (player $II$ resp.) contains all $(m+1)$ ($n+1$ resp.) vectors of valid moments for some probability measure in the closed interval $[-1,1]$.
+By invoking classical results of moment spaces (see Parrilo \cite{parrilo2006polynomial} for a more precise analysis, as well as the references within), it can be shown that these sets take the following equivalent form:

+Here $\alpha$ ($\beta$ resp.) is the $m+1$ ($n+1$ resp.) vector whose first entry is equal to one and all other entries are equal to zero, and